lsa-mis/modelrails_accounts_multitenancy/Multitenancy_Authentication.md

 >  **Important:** *Never store passwords in the application database unless it cannot be avoided.
 Utilize OAuth or Shibbolith instead. **Encrypt all the things!!!***

 These methods of authentication can be used individually or in conjunction with one another, depending on the use case.
+Users can choose which every login method they prefer to use (provided the application is configured to support it), and the application will log them into the same personal account.
+This is convienient if a user forgets which one to use with which app.

+> Determining permissions based on the manner with which a user signed in is **strongly discouraged**! *Avoiding this approach allows us to change the login options in the future without having to rewrite a bunch of code.*

 ### GoogleOAuth